Sheku Bayoh family in ‘brutally honest’ meeting with Police Scotland chief

 She continued: “I repeated the assurances that both myself and the senior leadership of Police Scotland are absolutely committed to driving this work forward with a very clear determination to address any recommendations made by the inquiry.”

-Ms Forbes said on Tuesday: “Mr Bayoh’s family continue to have my deepest condolences.
+Deputy First Minister Kate Forbes said: “Mr Bayoh’s family continue to have my deepest condolences.

-“As set out in legislation, I may amend the terms of reference if I consider the public interest requires this.
+“Having carefully considered all points raised during the consultation process, I am confident that the terms of reference announced in 2020 are sufficiently broad to allow the chair to present a substantial report with detailed findings and recommendations – including on the investigation and the extent to which Mr Bayoh’s actual or perceived race was a factor.

-“The inquiry’s terms of reference were announced in May 2020 and I have decided it is not in the public interest to extend the remit almost five years later and after evidential hearings have concluded.
+“Only the Crown Office can reconsider prosecution and the Solicitor General has reserved the right to do so.

 The inquiry, which has heard 122 days of evidence, will now move to closing submissions, and Lord Bracadale has pledged he will then prepare his final report without delay.